vladimirfomene/github-client/README.md

 You can change the above repository attributes to fit your personal repository information.

-* Finally, delete the created repository by executing the following request, `DELETE http://localhost:8080/repos/{owner}/{repo}` replace {owner} with your github account name and {repo} with your github repository name.
+* Finally, delete the created repository by executing the following request, `DELETE http://localhost:8080/repos/{owner}/{repo}` replace {owner} with your GitHub account name and {repo} with your GitHub repository name.
 If you are testing with my personal access token, my account name is `vladimirfomene`.